Quickly Developing General C++ Host Programs on WSL

 ]

-}The "program" field requires the file path of your application. ${workspaceFolder} is the directory where you opened VS Code.
-Since the build output is placed in the build directory, you can find your generated application there.
+}The "program" field requires the file path to your application. ${workspaceFolder} refers to the directory you currently have open in VS Code.
+Since the build output is placed in the build folder, you will find your generated application there.

-If you use a tasks.json to define a custom build task, ensure the preLaunchTask name matches.
-However, if you use CMake Tools, it will automatically create and manage build tasks and debug configurations, which is usually more convenient.
-In that case, switch to the VS Code debug panel and click
+If you use tasks.json to define custom build tasks, ensure the "preLaunchTask" name matches; however, if you use CMake Tools, it automatically creates and manages build tasks and debug configurations, which is usually more convenient.
+In this case, simply switch to the VS Code Run and Debug view and click the Start Debugging button (or press F5).